danstocker-legacy/nodes/README.md

 - `Batcher`: Sends input to output in batches of a given size.
 - `Noop`: Forwards input to output.
-- `Sequencer`: Forwards input following a reference order.
+- `AdHocSequencer`: Forwards input following a reference order.
-- `Syncer`: Synchronizes inputs from multiple ports into a map on a single port.
+- `AdHocSyncer`: Synchronizes inputs from multiple ports into a map on a single port.

 ### Functional